chandrewz/chandrewz.github.io/_harp/public/blog/authentication-with-vue-router.md

 So I knew I had to do it better.

 Ryan Chenkie wrote a tutorial on authentication: [Build an App with Vue.js: From Authentication to Calling an API](https://auth0.com/blog/2015/11/13/build-an-app-with-vuejs/).
-It helped me get started but I ended up doing things a differently.
+It helped me get started but I ended up doing things a bit differently.
 He uses vue-router's `canActivate` hook and injects it in his `.vue` file.
 I noticed in vue-router's documentation, there are custom fields which can be used for authentication.
 So I wanted to take advantage of `beforeEach` like the documentation does in its example.

 #### Write an auth service